Xacfran/antimicrobial_peptides_chiroptera/README.md

 sed -i "s/^>/"$bat"_/g" "$DIR"/all_other_amps/"$bat"_all_other_amps.fasta
 done
 ```
-Then I concatenated all these files for a final prediction round.
+Then I concatenated all these files into a single `bats_all_other_amps.fasta` file for a final prediction round.

 # Final AMPs Prediction